arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### Credit card number (Enterprise)

-This masking replaces the value of the attribute with a random credit card number.
+This masking type replaces the value of the attribute with a random credit card number.

 ```json
 {